Young, happy man uses a calculator as he sits at a desk

 Can you get a credit card if you don’t meet the requirements?

-If you don’t meet all the requirements for an unsecured credit card, you may be approved for one with a higher interest rate and lower credit limit.
+If you don’t meet all the requirements for an unsecured credit card, credit card issuers may offer you options with a higher interest rate and lower credit limit.
 Though, there’s also a chance you may be denied altogether.

-If you’re concerned about being denied for a credit card and want to build your credit history or improve your credit score before submitting a credit card application, consider becoming an authorized user on someone else’s account.
+If you're concerned about being denied for a credit card and want to build your credit history or improve your credit score before submitting a credit card application, consider becoming an authorized user on someone else’s account.
 This would give you access to the primary cardmember’s line of credit, and their account becomes a part of your credit history.
 Suppose the primary cardmember makes on-time payments each month, and the credit card is used responsibly.
-In that case, you can build your credit history, improve your credit rating, and eventually apply for your own card.
+In that case, you can build your credit history and eventually apply for your own card.

 There are also a few other routes toward building a credit history.